dsgandurra/cyberfeedbites/README.md

 ## Output

-The resulting HTML and CSV files, which list the news from the past 'X' days, will be saved in the `data/html_reports` and `data/csv_reports` folders, respectively.
+The resulting HTML, JSON and CSV files, which list the news from the past 'X' days, will be saved in the `data/html_reports`, `data/json_reports`, and `data/csv_reports` folders, respectively.
 The filenames will be in the following format:

 - `<prefix>_YYYY-MM-DD_HH-MM-SS.html`
+- `<prefix>_YYYY-MM-DD_HH-MM-SS.json`
 - `<prefix>_YYYY-MM-DD_HH-MM-SS.csv`

 Where `<prefix>` is derived from the `text` attribute of the top-level `<outline>` element in the OPML file (with special characters removed and all letters converted to lowercase).
 If that attribute is missing, a default prefix (`cybersecuritynews`) will be used.
 In the provided OPML file, the top-level `<outline>` element contains `text="Cybersecurity News"`, so the resulting filename will also begin with `cybersecuritynews`.